music-suite/music-suite/src/About.md

 * ABC notation
 * MIDI

+### A note on the versioning

+The Music Suite consists of a group of packages released concurrently under a common [semantic version number](http://semver.org/).
+The library was deliberately released *prematurely* in order to encourage its creator to work on it more: we expect the first truly stable version to be *2.0*.

 ### More information

 For a complete reference, see the [reference documentation](/docs/api).

-### Note on the versioning

-The Music Suite consists of a group of packages released concurrently under a common [semantic version number](http://semver.org/).
-The library was deliberately released *prematurely* in order to encourage its creator to work on it more.
-As of version *1.3.2*, it is already useful, but we expect the first stable version to be *2.0*.

 <!--